 Not all antivirus software is created equal, so there are many factors to consider.

-At a minimum, you need to be guarded against the common dangers to your privacy and safety.
+Deciding how to choose good antivirus software starts with the protections it offers.
+Antivirus, by definition, should protect against viruses but should also include other types of cyberthreats too.
+At a minimum, you need to be guarded against the most common dangers to your privacy and safety.

-Cyberthreats you may face include various types of:
+The most common cyberthreats you may face include various types of:

 Threat prevention features in your software should include: